joshbegley/nyt-latest/README.md

 `Coach Mike Tomlin is exactly what Rodgers needs to finish his career, but there is a potential downside to this union.`\
 https://nytimes.com/athletic/6514484/2025/07/24/aaron-rodgers-steelers-training-camp/

-**Raiders release DT Christian Wilkins after short stint with team**\
+**Raiders release DT Christian Wilkins after 1 season, void remaining deal**\
-`As part of the transaction, the Raiders voided the remaining $35.2 million in guaranteed money on his contract.`\
+`The Raiders cited disagreement in Wilkins' plans to return from a foot injury.
+He has filed a grievance with the NFLPA.`\
 https://nytimes.com/athletic/6514570/2025/07/24/raiders-release-christian-wilkins-foot-injury-nfl-news/

 **Trump Administration Asks Supreme Court to Allow N.I.H. to Cut D.E.I.-Related Grants**\